snowdrop/cloud-native-dvlpt-demo/README.md

 ## Prerequisite

-- MiniShift created with OCP 3.7.1 and launched using experimental features
+- MiniShift created with Openshift Origin 3.7.1, using `ansible-service-broker` addon and started using experimental features

-The following invocation of `bootstrap_vm.sh <image_cache> <ocp_version>` sets up a `demo` profile, new vm, install the docker image within the registry according to the ocp version defined
+The following invocation of `bootstrap_vm.sh <image_cache> <ocp_version>` sets up a `demo` profile, new vm, install the docker images within the registry according to the ocp version defined

 ```bash
 ./bootstrap_vm.sh true 3.7.1
 ```

+**NOTE** : The minishift `ansible-service-broker` addon is based on this project `https://github.com/eriknelson/minishift-addons` and branch `asb-updates`

-**NOTE** : When the vm has been created, then it can stopped/started using the commands `minishift stop|start --profile demo`
+**NOTE** : When the vm has been created, then it can be stopped/started using the commands `minishift stop|start --profile demo`

 - Install your "my-Launcher"